idealo/imagededup/README.md

 </p>

 This package provides functionality to make use of hashing algorithms that are particularly good at finding exact duplicates as well as convolutional neural networks which are also adept at finding near duplicates.
-Additionally, an evaluation framework is also provided to judge the quality of deduplication for a given dataset.
+An evaluation framework is also provided to judge the quality of deduplication for a given dataset.

 Following details the functionality provided by the package: